SohanGhodla/CHE-and-its-EM-implications/README.md

 and "Run_dat_NS_period.txt".
 The contents of these files are:

 1) **B_phi_data.txt** - contains the toroidal component of the proto NS's magnetic field along the the precollapse masses of the progenitor star.
-2) **Collapsar_calc_data.txt** - contains the precollapse mass of the progenitor star along with the isotropic equivalent energy and energy emitted in the winds.
+2) **Collapsar_calc_data.txt** - contains the precollapse mass of the progenitor star along with the isotropic equivalent energy of the GRB and the kinetic energy emitted in the winds.
 3) **Run_dat_NS_period.txt** - contains the precollapse mass of the progenitor star along with the rotational period and rotational energy of the proto NS.

 The **Pics** folder stores the output figures from the notebooks.